 3 transitions requires 7 taps

 The numbers that worked were looking like they had something to do with the sums of a simple arithmetic series: 1 + 2 is 3, plus one is 4; 1 + 2 + 3 is 6, plus 1 gives 7;...
 Maybe the first tap set some sort of counter running and only the subsequent taps were counted.
 That would make sense because it would provide a measure of protection against accidental contact with a mirror.
 The mirrors must then transmit whatever follows as far as the tapping allows.
-If that was so, then I could discount my first tap, and should be able to predict the number of the room I would end up in from the for the sum of the arithmetic series: n(n+1)/2, with n being the number of transitions I want to make.
+If that was so, then I could discount my first tap, and should be able to predict the number of the room I would end up in from the sum of the arithmetic series: n(n+1)/2, with n being the number of transitions I want to make.

 I predicted that to reach Room 5 from Room 1, making four transitions, I would need to tap 4 multiplied by 5 divided by 2 + 1 times: 11; and that eight, nine or ten taps would only get me to Room 4.
 I wrote on the wall